ibm-cloud-docs/databases-for-mysql/howto-user-management.md

 # Managing Users, Roles, and Privileges
 {: #user-management}

-MySQL uses a system of roles to manage database permissions.
-Roles are used to give a single user or a group of users a set of privileges.
-See below for a list of available users:
+MySQL 5.7 uses a system of roles to manage database permissions.
+You are able to create users from both the UI and from [MySQL Shell](https://dev.mysql.com/doc/mysql-shell/8.0/en/).
+Users created from the UI have nearly identical privileges as `admin`, but cannot create other users.
+Since admin has both `CREATE USER` and `GRANT` options, it can create a user and give them all the privileges it has, including the privilege to create new users.

 ```
 mysql> SELECT user FROM user;